 Love/Hate star Killian Scott has said that he is still pinching himself after his new US drama Damnation got the the green light saying his leading role "came completely out of the blue".

-Billed by its creator and executive producer Tony Tost as "one part Eastwood, one part Steinbeck, one part Ellroy", Damnation saw Scott playing Seth Davenport, a man masquerading as a small-town Iowa preacher in the hopes of starting a revolution during the 1930s.
+Billed by its writer Tony Tost as "one part Eastwood, one part Steinbeck, one part Ellroy", Damnation sees Scott playing Seth Davenport, a man masquerading as a small-town Iowa preacher in the hopes of starting a revolution during the 1930s.

-Speaking to RTÉ Entertainment before he began filming last summer, Scott described his Damnation character as "a very special creative opportunity for me".
+Scott described his Damnation character Seth Davenport as "a very special creative opportunity for me".

 "There is also a deeply charged personal history that is drenched in blood and anger that he comes up against from time to time, so it's all pretty volatile."

-Scott can currently be seen on cinema screens opposite Liam Neeson in The Commuter.
+Scott will also be in cinemas next January opposite Liam Neeson in the thriller The Commuter.

 "Audiences can see me getting battered by Liam Neeson," he laughed.
 "The man is a legend and a lovely, lovely guy.
 A genuine career highlight."